Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built by Swan, Hunter & Wigham Richardson Ltd., Wallsend on Tyne, launched in the fall of 1943, delivered the following spring.
 Previous name: Shrewsbury Castle.

-5 British built, Flower class corvettes were taken over by the Norwegian Navy in Gt.
-Britain.
-They were Montbretia, Eglantine, Acanthus and Rose in 1941, and Potentilla in Jan.-1942.
+5 British built, Flower class corvettes were taken over by the Norwegian Navy in the U.K. They were Montbretia, Eglantine, Acanthus and Rose in 1941, and Potentilla in Jan.-1942.
 The Norwegian navy was to be responsible for supplying the crews, their salary, food and uniforms, while other expenses were to be paid by Royal Navy.
 They were used as escorts in the North Atlantic and carried out over 80 attacks against U-boats.
+When Potentilla was returned to Royal Navy in March of 1944, she was replaced by a Castle class corvette, which was officially taken over on Apr.
+17-1944 and name changed (from Shrewsbury Castle) to Tunsberg Castle under the Norwegian flag.
 Buttercup, also Flower class, was transferred after the loss of Tunsberg Castle in 1944.
 See individual links for details on each corvette.

 Related pages on this website: